 Bachelor of Art, Political Science and English, University of Witwatersrand in Johannesburg, South Africa, 1979

-Karen Jacobsen is the Henry J. Leir Professor in Global Migration at The Fletcher School of Law and Diplomacy at Tufts University, and directs the Refugees in Towns Project at the Leir Institute for Migration and Human Security.
+Karen Jacobsen is the Henry J. Leir Professor in Global Migration and the Associate Dean of Research at The Fletcher School of Law and Diplomacy at Tufts University,.
 Professor Jacobsen's current research explores urban displacement and global migration, with a focus on the livelihoods and financial resilience of migrants and refugees, and on climate- and environment-related mobility.
+She directs the Refugees in Towns Project at the Leir Institute for Migration and Human Security.
 In 2013-2014, she was on leave from Tufts, leading the Joint IDP Profiling Service (JIPS) at United Nations in Geneva.
-From 2000-2005, she directed the Alchemy Project, which explored the use of microfinance to support people in refugee camps and other displacement settings.
+From 2000-2005, she directed the Alchemy Project, which explored the use of microfinance to support people in refugee camps.

 Prof. Jacobsen's Ph.D. in Political Science is from the Massachusetts Institute of Technology.
 Her areas of expertise include refugee and migration issues, humanitarian assistance in developing countries, urban impact, and climate change and migration.
 She is currently at work on a book that examines the impact of displacement on cities.
-Her previous books include A View from Below: Conducting Research in Conflict Zones (with Mazurana and Gale, Cambridge UP 2013 ); and The Economic Life of Refugees (Lynne Rienner, 2005), which is widely used in courses on forced migration.
+Her previous books include: Handbook of Forced Migration (Edward Elgar, 2023); A View from Below: Conducting Research in Conflict Zones (with Mazurana and Gale, Cambridge UP 2013 ); and The Economic Life of Refugees (Lynne Rienner, 2005).
 She consults and works closely with UNHCR and other UN agencies and international NGOs.
-She is a citizen of both South Africa and the U.S., and splits her time between Brookline, MA and western Maine (Andover, ME).
+She is a citizen of both South Africa and the U.S., and splits her time between Brookline, MA and western Maine.